 - You can live and work in Spain

 How to live and work in Spain

 Firstly, citizens of the European Union (EU) or European Economic Area (EEA) or Switzerland can live and work in Spain.
 You will need to register with both the immigration and taxation department in Spain.

-For the rest of the world (see Appendix 1 for a full list), you’ll need the authorization to work in Spain.
+For the rest of the world (see Appendix 1 for a full list), you do need a visa to work in Spain.
 If you are found to be working illegally, you could face prosecution and deportation.
 For some illegal immigrants, the arrigo process may be an option to continue living and working in Spain.

 Happily, there is a wide range of options to work legally.
 You can work as a permanent resident in Spain.
 This means that any of the pathways to permanent residency are also options for working in Spain, including Spain’s Golden Visa.
 And, direct family members of an EU citizen can also work without a specific work permit.